 Wyndham Road Mumspace, St Michael & All Angels, Wyndham Road SE5 OUB on Tuesdays 1 - 3pm

 Camberwell Mumspace, Camberwell Salvation Army, Lomond Grove SE5 7HG on Fridays 10 - 12 noon

-The Practice received the CQC team on 30 Aug 2016 and we were thoroughly inspected in all departments (clinical & patient care, patient services, admin, PPG, the building materially including it being fit to practice from etc).
+The Practice received the final CQC Report in April 2018 (see below) after a second and v thorough inspection of all departments (clinical & patient care, patient services, administration, the PPG, Infection Control, the building materially including it being fit to practice from etc).

 111 SERVICE - WHEN ITS "LESS THAN URGENT"

 The South East London 111 service has been fully refreshed, invigorated and have moved their regional HQ from Beckenham to Croydon.
 We strongly recommend you using the 111 service for anything that is less than urgent and contrary to popular belief, only a very few calls get referred back to the patients GP practice (ie where the 111 service believes that in the particular case, the patient should speak to their GP).
 We also welcome feedback on this service.